aha-app/aha-cli/README.md

 ## `aha auth:check`

-check if the stored credentials work
+Check if the stored credentials work

 ```
 USAGE